Oryzomys antillarum: Description

-The skull was generally similar to that of Oryzomys couesi, as were the teeth.
+The skull was generally similar to that of O. couesi, as were the teeth.
 It was robust and bore well-developed supraorbital ridges (located above the eyes) on the braincase.
 The interparietal bone, part of the roof of the braincase, was small and narrow.
 The bony palate extended beyond the third molars.
 The nasal bones extended further back than the premaxillaries, whereas these bones are usually about coterminous in O. couesi.
 On average, the incisive foramina, which perforate the front part of the palate, were shorter than in O. couesi.
 The zygomatic arch (cheekbone) appears to have been better developed in O. antillarum.

 In the three modern and numerous cave specimens, condylobasal length (a measure of skull length) varies from 28.9 to 31.2 mm (one modern and two cave specimens only), length of the bony palate from 13.0 to 17.8 mm, width of the interorbital region (located between the eyes) from 4.78 to 6.33 mm, length of the incisive foramina from 5.1 to 6.6 mm, crown length of the upper molars from 4.36 to 5.20 mm, and crown length of the lower molars from 4.80 to 5.39 mm.